 We believe it is important that local incidents are dealt with by the local authorities (police and councils), key partners and the local communities affected so please be mindful about tagging us as a national charity in localised incidents - it is often not appropriate and can escalate local tensions, making things much harder for local communities to resolve.

-Consider those affected by hate crime - where possible avoid sharing photos of victims of hate crime without their consent, and do not share photos of children (the exception is when sharing police appeals for more infomation to solve hate crime).
+Consider those affected by hate crime - where possible avoid sharing photos of victims of hate crime without their consent, and do not share photos of children (the exception is when sharing police appeals for more information to solve hate crime).

 It can also spread fear and concern for personal/community safety unnecessarily.

-You are always welcome to flag up incidents privately to our attention and where possible we will direct you to local advice and support services, although bear in mind we are a small team of volunteers, this is not our primary purpose, and it may take some time for us to respond.
+You are always welcome to privately flag up incidents to our attention and where possible we will direct you to local advice and support services, although bear in mind we are a small team of volunteers, this is not our primary purpose, and it may take some time for us to respond.

 If anyone is at risk of harm then call the police on 999 or 101 if it is not an emergency.
 Alternatively many advice and support organisations are listed on our hate crime reporting page.